Andrea has a background in astrology, Myers Briggs, and pop culture, with expertise in relationships and dating.

 Reminders of a reversed Chariot:

-- Cool down, relax, go on a side adventure.
+- Cool down, relax, and go on a side adventure.

 - Reevaluate your goals.
 Maybe you're trying to do something that's ill-suited for your talents and skills.